Business events sector in Thailand set for a boost with projected tourism rebound

 However, global economic downturns and surging inflation have caused concerns, noted Sanchai.
 He suggested that these factors could impact buyer spending and potentially stall business contracts.
 Still, he was positive in noting that most operators would likely continue to participate in business events to foster partnerships and stay abreast of new product and technological trends.

-“Investment in service upgrades is on hotel and restaurant agendas, considering that 20% of visitors spend on food and beverages,” said Sanchai.
+“Investment in service upgrades is on hotel and restaurant agendas, considering that 20% of visitors spend on food and beverages.”

 He added that an upsurge in Chinese tourists in the latter half of the year could provide a further fillip to the hospitality and food sectors, along with exhibitors.

 Partnerships with entities such as the Thai Hotels Association and the Thai Restaurant Association play a crucial role in co-hosting the Food and Hospitality Thailand event, reported Bangkok Post.

-Voicing the investor sentiment, Sanchai highlighted their preference for Thailand as a hub for Mice – meetings, incentives, conventions, and exhibitions – within Southeast Asia.
+Voicing the investor sentiment, Sanchai highlighted their preference for Thailand as a hub for MICE (meetings, incentives, conventions, and exhibitions) within Southeast Asia.
 He further stated that investors’ confidence would be bolstered by the establishment of a new stable government, a factor expected to stimulate an increase in trade negotiations.

-“Continuation of subsidies for small and medium enterprises (SMEs) wanting to join international exhibitions would be beneficial – a move that would increase local producer competitiveness, as evidenced by earlier projects from the Office of SMEs Promotion,” concluded Sanchai.
+“Continuation of subsidies for small and medium enterprises (SMEs) wanting to join international exhibitions would be beneficial – a move that would increase local producer competitiveness, as evidenced by earlier projects from the Office of SMEs Promotion.”

 Join the conversation and have your say on Thailand news published on The Thaiger.